Visit the institution website for COVID‑19 updates

 - The programme is accredited with the Institute of Physics & Engineering in Medicine (IPEM), the UK professional body for medical physicists.

-- Your lecturers are operating at the forefront of the profession with a balance of research and clinical practice.
+- Your lecturers are operating at the forefront of the profession with a balance of research and clinical practice, perfect for studying medical science.

 - The research component of this programme allows you to develop valuable skills for practising and interpreting research.